 Integrating making into the classroom is the core focus of our program.
 We have built the transcontinental railroad when studying westward expansion, used circuit blocks to investigate electricity, and written programs to learn about Cartesian coordinates.
-We integrate making when it supports student understanding at a deeper level.
-This year we are integrating programming and elements of design throughout our K–12 program.
+We integrate making into content instruction when it supports student to understand at a deeper level.

-The program director serves as a curricular coach, collaborating with teachers to integrate design, making, and an inquiry stance into practice.
+The program director serves as a curriculum coach, collaborating with teachers to integrate design, making, and an inquiry stance into their practice.

-We currently offer a middle school enrichment and high school elective:
+We currently offer a middle school enrichment class and high school electives:

 7/8 Making Enrichment—As part of an enrichment wheel, all 7th and 8th grade students take this class for one-third of the year.
-The focus is to help students develop autonomy and creativity.
+The focus is on helping students develop autonomy and creativity.
 Students engage in projects ranging from creating cardboard hands capable of grasping objects, to programming in Scratch, to creating mini-makerspaces for our kindergarten classrooms.

 High School Electives—Lighthouse offers two making electives—robotics and making.
 In the fall, students in both classes are presented with open-ended challenges in order to learn specific objectives.
 This is followed by open-ended projects where students take the lead and use their skills to develop their own ideas.